The Roads to Freedom: Solidarity Poland

 Desperate, the government enacted martial law overnight.
 Based on the pretense of economic reform, the “Military Council of National Salvation” was entirely unconstitutional.
 The Solidarity trade union, despite its overwhelming popularity, only remained legal for 16 months.
 Fear and propaganda were used to try and discredit the opposition – people could be interned if there was even a whiff of not supporting the government.

 Solidarity persisted.
 And as the communist government continued to falter through the 1980s, they began to realize that a deal with the opposition was necessary.
-Elections were set, and while the communists structured them such that their competitors could only run for one third of the open seats, their political maneuvering still did not save them.
-Solidarity won every seat they ran for, the new communist Prime Minister could not gain enough support to form his government and stepped down.
-The official opposition leader Lech Wałęsa, an electrician who lead the formation of Solidarność ten years earlier, was elected in 1990 to became the leader of the Republic of Poland.
+Elections were set, and while the communists structured them such that their competitors could only run for one-third of the open seats, their political maneuvering still did not save them.
+Solidarity won every seat they ran for, but the new communist Prime Minister could not gain enough support to form his government and stepped down.
+The official opposition leader Lech Wałęsa, an electrician who led the formation of Solidarność ten years earlier, was elected in 1990 to become the leader of the Republic of Poland.

 Communism was over in Poland.
 And it was followed thereafter by Hungary, then Germany with the fall of the Berlin Wall, and so on.